-Even if a start-up or scale-up doesn’t have the resource to commit to in-house production, outsourcing is always an option.
+Even if a start-up or scale-up doesn’t have the resource to commit to in-house production, outsourcing is always an option of commercial cleaning services houston tx.
 As of December 2013, there were over 6,455 video production companies in the US, 2,206 postproduction services, and 384 distribution services (IBISworld1,2,3).

 Yet, with all of data mentioned and other data available supporting video marketing as the best ROI vehicle under the content marketing umbrella, brands have been slow to take action.

 Only in 2013, the US video marketing spent only around $3 billion, and in 2016 that number is expected to reach $5.43 billion (Forrester Research).
 This is a very small sum compared to the hundreds of billions – yes, billions – of dollars that quality video marketing could generate in the long term.